UoS-COM1001/com1001-2025-26-spr/project-faq.md

 If you think an issue needs to be added to this FAQ, [contact Donghwan Shin](mailto:d.shin@sheffield.ac.uk).

+### How/Where to upload meeting minutes in GitLab?

+Create a directory named `meeting-minutes` and upload your notes (e.g., `2026-02-12.md`) to that folder.

+### Anything specific to add in the Team Operating Agreement?

+Following the [template (and the included example)](https://docs.google.com/document/d/1P8iJzSOMmNrrAg1PFk8EaNHczwZWpWJm/edit?usp=sharing&ouid=110276789189860516501&rtpof=true&sd=true) would be enough.

 ### Which browser should we use?

 This should not affect your application.
 However, we will use Chrome for marking.